 Construction of the GT facility would temporarily disturb the entire 15-acre site.
-Site leveling is not anticipated to be required; however, installation of utility lines and foundations for the equipment shelters and ring walls/aprons surrounding the antennas would require excavation to depths of 3 to 4 feet (or as needed to accommodate foundation footers).
+Site leveling is not anticipated to be required; however, installation of utility lines and foundations for the equipment shelters and ring walls/aprons surrounding the antennas would require excavation to depths of 3 to 4 feet, or as needed to accommodate foundation footers.
 Additionally, a grounding well would be dug on-site to a depth of up to 1,000 feet.
 These localized effects would not result in substantial changes to regional geology.
 No energy or mineral resources are mapped on the installation in the vicinity of the facility site, and construction and operation of the GT facility would not disrupt any existing or planned extraction activities.

 As indicated above, substantial site leveling is not anticipated; therefore, significant long-term impacts to topography are not expected.
 Areas of the site subject to active erosion would be avoided during construction.
 Clearing and construction activities would temporarily disturb soils and increase the risk of erosion or contamination of soils through accidental spills of hazardous materials.
 The Proposed Action would implement strategies to minimize soil erosion and sedimentation using environmental protection measures and appropriate BMPs.
 The project proponent would be required to obtain a Permit for Stormwater Discharge Associated with Construction Activity under the National Pollutant Discharge Elimination System Construction General Permit (CGP).
 The CGP requires the preparation, approval, and implementation of site-specific Stormwater Pollution Prevention Plans prior to construction, including appropriate structural and non-structural erosion, sediment, and waste control BMPs, which would prevent or mitigate soil erosion at the facility site.
 In accordance with the current CGP, the Kirtland AFB Municipal Separate Storm Sewer System Stormwater Management Program, and the Kirtland AFB Multi-Sector General Permit Stormwater Pollution Prevention Plan, all project activities would be reviewed to ensure proper erosion and sediment control measures area are considered and incorporated into project designs.
+Construction activities would follow the stormwater management requirements laid out in the Middle Rio Grande Municipal Separate Storm Sewer System permit and related stormwater management plans.
 Additionally, the project proponent would be required to complete a stormwater post-construction evaluation form under Bernalillo County's building regulations.